danielhuesken/minimeta-widget/readme.txt

 Tested up to: 2.5
 Stable tag: 3.5.4

-Mini Verson of the WP Meta Widget with differnt logon types and some additional Admin Links.
+Mini Verson of the WP Meta Widget with differnt logon types and additional Admin Links.
 The Links can all enabeld or disabeld.

 == Description ==